NEWS: First beaver kits seen in Dorset for 400 years

 Following years of preparation for their arrival, a pair of beavers (an adult male and female) were released into an enclosed site in west Dorset on 8 February 2021, having been relocated from Scotland under licence from NatureScot.
 The pair have settled well into their new home and it is a privilege to be able to study one of nature’s great engineering species, right here in our county.

-- They benefit other species, such as otters, water shrews, water voles, birds, invertebrates (especially dragonflies) and breeding fish
+- Other species benefit from the expanded wetland habitat, such as otters, water shrews, water voles, birds, invertebrates (especially dragonflies) and breeding fish

 How long is the project going to run for?